DA, ActionSA Slam City of Johannesburg for Negligence in Tackling Hijacked Buildings

 Hijacked buildings' owners struggle: DA

 Recently, the Khampepe Commission of Inquiry into the Usindiso Building, which burned in August 2023, killing 77 people, unearthed challenges hijacked buildings' owners face in reclaiming their property.
-Speaking to Briefly News, the Democratic Alliance Johannesburg Caucus Leader Belinda Kayser-Echeozonjoku slammed the City of Johannesburg for failing to enforce bylaws and trapping building owners in red tape.
+Speaking to Briefly News, Democratic Alliance Johannesburg Caucus Leader Belinda Kayser-Echeozonjoku slammed the City of Johannesburg for failing to enforce by-laws and trapping building owners in red tape.

 Kayser-Echeozonjoku said building owners battle with red tape when trying to resolve billing queries and extortion syndicates, which she alleges involve government officials.

-"The Khampepe Commission of Inquiry highlighted the City's failures to follow its own procedures of bylaw enforcement, maintenance of its own buildings, alleged corruption, and the lack of political will.
+"The Khampepe Commission of Inquiry highlighted the City's failures to follow its own procedures of by-law enforcement, maintenance of its own buildings, alleged corruption, and the lack of political will.
 The reality is more people move into the buildings and build shacks inside the buildings," she said.

 ActionSA notes the challenges of evicting tenants